Coral reef: Ecosystem services

 Coral reefs deliver ecosystem services to tourism, fisheries and coastline protection.
 The global economic value of coral reefs has been estimated to be between US$29.8 billion and $375 billion per year.
 About 500 million people benefit from ecosystem services provided by coral reefs.

-The economic cost over a 25-year period of destroying one square kilometer of coral reef has been estimated to be somewhere between $137,000 and $1,200,000.
+The economic cost over a 25-year period of destroying one square kilometre of coral reef has been estimated to be somewhere between $137,000 and $1,200,000.

 To improve the management of coastal coral reefs, the World Resources Institute (WRI) developed and published tools for calculating the value of coral reef-related tourism, shoreline protection and fisheries, partnering with five Caribbean countries.
 As of April 2011, published working papers covered St. Lucia, Tobago, Belize, and the Dominican Republic.
 The WRI was "making sure that the study results support improved coastal policies and management planning".
 The Belize study estimated the value of reef and mangrove services at $395–559 million annually.

 Bermuda's coral reefs provide economic benefits to the Island worth on average $722 million per year, based on six key ecosystem services, according to Sarkis et al (2010).